What Bookkeepers Do. A Typical Day

 Accountant vs Bookkeeper

-Bookkeeper records data onto software and the accountant will analyze this data to prepare annual accounts and calculate tax due.
-Accountant is certified and has as better understanding of journal entries, tax law and how to resolve more complex issues.
+The bookkeeper records data into software, and the accountant will analyse this data to prepare annual accounts and calculate tax due.
+Accountant is certified and has a better understanding of journal entries, tax law and how to resolve more complex issues.
 Here are the examples of tasks done by the accountant:

-- Prepare detailed financial reports like balance sheets, income statements, and cash flow statements.
+- Financial Reporting: Prepares detailed financial reports like balance sheets, income statements, and cash flow statements.

-- Calculate and file taxes for the organization, ensuring compliance with tax laws.
+- Tax Preparation and Filing: Calculates and files taxes for the organisation, ensuring compliance with tax laws.

-- Analyze financial data to provide insights into business performance.
+- Financial Analysis: Analyses financial data to provide insights into business performance.

-- Create budgets and predict future financial performance based on trends.
+- Budgeting and Forecasting: Creates budgets and predicts future financial performance based on trends.

-- Conduct or oversee internal and external audits to ensure accuracy and compliance.
+- Auditing (maybe if licensed): Conduct or oversee internal and external audits to ensure accuracy and compliance.

-- Ensure financial activities adhere to legal and regulatory standards.
+- Regulatory Compliance: Ensure financial activities adhere to legal and regulatory standards.

-- Advise on financial decisions, such as investments, cost-saving measures, or expansion plans.
+- Strategic Advice: Advise on financial decisions, such as investments, cost-saving measures, or expansion plans.

-Accountant fully relies on the bookkeeper’s work and that is why accuracy is so vital.
+An accountant fully relies on the bookkeeper’s work, and that is why accuracy is so vital.

 Typical day